svjack/LayerAnimate/README.md

 ## Updates

-- [25-03-22] Release the checkpoint and the inference script. **We update layer curation pipeline and support trajectory control for a flexible composition of various layer-level controls.** The paper will be updated soon.
+- [25-03-22] Release the checkpoint and the inference script. **We update layer curation pipeline and support trajectory control for a flexible composition of various layer-level controls.**
 - [25-01-15] Release the project page and the arXiv preprint.

 ## Inference